 As a performer, Bela has played professionally worldwide, including residencies at Sydney Opera House / Royal Festival Hall, recording four John Peel sessions for BBC Radio 1, composing for acrobats Mimbre, soundtracking films for Tereza Buskova, and playing for Radio 4 with Tamsin Greig, Rory Bremner, Sarah Angliss and Stephen Hiscock.
 One of her most notable recent performances was playing Wonderwall with Liam Gallagher at Birmingham Arena.

-EMMA WELSH - DIRECTOR
+EMMA WELSH - PROGRAMME MANAGER

 Emma is a qualified Integrative Psychosynthesis counsellor, an experienced community musician, group facilitator and trainer, and a specialist mental health mentor.
 She trained as a counsellor at the Re-Vision Centre for Integrative Psychosynthesis and on a Music in Healthcare Settings training with Opus Music.